ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 ---
-Title: Begriffserklärungen
+title: Explanations of terms
-lastChanged: 02.05.2021
+lastChanged: 28.10.2022
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/basics/glossary.md
-title: no title
-hash: YHltgX7oCBrfgffqJry+MOvUzBLV28rn4SoXbROJAMc=
+hash: wIB/Rt7lx1TqV208Dztkn1HTXXZwKM/eb/hDyFvChRM=
 ---
-To make it easy to get started and to make further help more understandable, the most important terms that occur in and around ioBroker are explained here.
+In order to make it easy to get started and to make further help more understandable, the most important terms that occur in and around the ioBroker are explained here.

 * **Adaptor**